distributeaid/shipment-tracker/docs/migrations.md

-# Database Migrations

 You can use the `sequelize-cli` tool via `npx` to create and run database migrations.
-You can ready about the commands available by running:
+You can read about the commands available by running:

 ```sh
 npx sequelize-cli --help